kdorosh/MarchMadnessKaggleML2018/writeup.md

 ## Flaws with my Model

-It makes decisions based solely on the features I provide it!
-Important things the model will overlook include
+My model makes decisions based solely on the features I provide it!
+Just some of the important things it will overlook..

 * Injuries
 * Player Experience/Age